petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/storage-optimized/includes/lasv3-series-summary.md

 ms.author: mattmcinnes
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: As a cloud architect, I want to evaluate the Lasv3-series of Azure VMs, so that I can determine their suitability for high-throughput workloads and NoSQL databases like Apache Cassandra and MongoDB.
 ---
 The Lasv3-series of Azure Virtual Machines (Azure VMs) features high-throughput, low latency, directly mapped local NVMe storage.
 These VMs run on an AMD 3rd Generation EPYC&trade; 7763v processor in a multi-threaded configuration with an L3 cache of up to 256 MB that can achieve a boosted maximum frequency of 3.5 GHz.
 The Lasv3-series VMs are available in sizes from 8 to 80 vCPUs in a simultaneous multi-threading configuration.
 There are 8 GiB of memory per vCPU, and one 1.92 TB NVMe SSD device per 8 vCPUs, with up to 19.2 TB (10x1.92TB) available on the L80as_v3 size.